yoshuawuyts/gulp-watch/README.md

 This is usefull, when you want blazingly fast rebuilding per-file.

-__Be aware:__ `end` event is never happens in that mode, so plugins dependent on it will never print or do whatever they should do on `end` task.
+__Be aware:__ `end` event is never happens in this mode, so plugins dependent on it will never print or do whatever they should do on `end` task.

 ```js
 // npm i gulp gulp-watch gulp-sass